SaiVikhyath/Panacea/README.md

 1. **Wearable Device Integration:** Wearables are integrated to collect real-time health data, including heart rate, respiratory rate, SpO2, and sleep metrics (We are using Health Connect for getting all the required data).
 This information is then sent to the Outlier Detection Module and stored in the SQLite database.

 2. **Outlier Detection for Emergency Services:** The DBSCAN algorithm is employed for Outlier Detection, utilizing historical health data to fine-tune the algorithm’s hyperparameters.
-This enables personalized insights which are critical for detecting emergencies.
+This enables personalized insights which are critical for detecting emergencies.
 In the event of an emergency, the application triggers an SMS using the SmsManager Class and initiates a call to paramedics using an Intent.

 3. **Lifestyle Score Calculation:** A Fuzzy Logic Controller is used to compute the Lifestyle Score.
 It fetches historical health data from the SQLite database, applying membership functions to each health metric to calculate a personalized score between 0-100.
 This score is then stored in the SQLite database for ongoing tracking.